← Back to Guides

 Espresso Yield and Time Calculator Guide for Better Baselines

-Translate numbers into actions
+Translate trends into next-shot actions

 Frequently Asked Questions

-Should I optimize for exact shot time?
+Should I optimize for one exact shot time?

 How much data is enough for a baseline?